ugurelveren/ugurelveren.github.io/_posts/2019-10-02-what-is-jekyll.md

 After i decided to create my personal blog , i started to think about that what should i use and what do i need?

-First thing, in my mind.
-It should be simple.
+First thing  on my mind that it should be simple.
 It doesn't need to be one of the fancy Cms solutions.
 I don't need too many plugins for running the blog.
 I just want to share my post.
 And then i realized that i don't need database or all the other stuff.
 I just want to share text and photo.

 I started my Jekyll adventure with this idea.
 It shouldn't be fancy.